microsoft/pxt-microbit/docs/examples/pi-montecarlo.md

 ### Circle and square

-An intersting relationship between the circle and the square is that the area of the circle divided by the area of the square is:
+An interesting relationship between the circle and the square is that the area of the circle divided by the area of the square is:

 ``area ratio = ((pi * r) ** 2) / ((pi * r * 2) ** 2) = pi / 4``